Denver Work Injury Attorney

 Next, notify your employer and contact us as soon as possible.
 The Babcock Law Firm has succeeded in obtaining benefits for every truck driver workers’ compensation case it has taken on, even when the injured truckers were told by other attorneys that they had no case.

-As an experienced and knowledgeable Colorado law firm representing injured truck drivers, R. Mack Babcock and his team are well-versed in handling cases of this nature.
+As an experienced and knowledgeable Colorado law firm representing injured truck drivers hurt on the job in Aurora, Colorado Springs, Denver, and surrounding areas, R. Mack Babcock and his team are well-versed in handling cases of this nature.
 Prior to founding The Babcock Law Firm, Mack represented employers and workers’ compensation insurance companies so he has seen firsthand how these companies operate.
 Now, he uses his unique experience to help injured truckers obtain the full workers’ compensation benefits they are entitled to.

 Discuss the details of your case with a Denver workers’ compensation lawyer at The Babcock Firm today.
 No matter where you are in the state of Colorado, our attorneys will conduct an in-depth consultation at no charge.
 We are here to help you secure a successful outcome.